Medicinal TreesInformation sheets and resources about medicinal trees

 Habitat: The Northern Prickly Ash is native to central and eastern North America.
 It does not need frost protection, being hardy to UK zone 4.
 As an understorey shrub in damp woods in the wild, it can grow in partial shade.
 It is ideal for a woodland edge and will grow in most soils.

-History: Members of the Zanthoxylum species group can be found in tropical as well as temperate climates, and often have traditional culinary and medicinal uses because of the aromatic spicy foliage, bark and seeds.
+History: Members of the Zanthoxylum species group can be found in tropical as well as temperate climates, and often have traditional culinary and medicinal tree uses because of the aromatic spicy foliage, bark and seeds.
 The edible seeds can be used instead of pepper.
 The description of ‘Toothache tree’ probably arises from the numbing and tingling sensation experienced when chewing a leaf or seed.
 Prickly ash has been used for its circulatory stimulant properties in cramps and rheumatism.

 Planting: Prickly ash should be planted in well-drained soil that does not dry out.
 For berry production, some advisers say that both male and female plants are needed while others say this is not necessary.